 1. Fraud Protection

 Banks try to limit their losses from fraud by suspending accounts when a customer’s credit card is used in an unusual location.
 Your bank may interpret your charges on an exotic vacation as evidence that your card number has been stolen by an overseas hacker.
 It’s incredibly inconvenient to find out that a hold has been placed on your card while you are at a gas station or in a hotel lobby in a foreign country.

 To avoid this possibility, notify credit card companies in advance of any foreign travel.
 Call the companies and inform them of your travel dates and all the countries that you are planning on visiting.
-The exception is American Express; they do not need to be notified about international travel plans.
+The exception is American Express (a Money Crashers partner); they do not need to be notified about international travel plans.

 - Tip: When notifying a bank or credit card company about your travel plans, be sure to include any places where you have a stopover planned, even if you are just changing planes.
 If you miss your flight and need to spend the night somewhere that isn’t on your itinerary, the last thing you want is for your card to stop working.
 Moreover, by specifying where you’ll be, if someone ends up stealing your card and uses it in a different country, your bank will know something is wrong.